 In summary, the best wetsuit for surfing is going to depend heavily on water temperature.

-Wetsuit thickness for surfing in San Diego
+Wetsuit Thickness for Surfing in San Diego

 In my opinion, a 3/2 is the best wetsuit thickness for surfing in San Diego.
 Most of the time, surfing year round in a 3/2 wetsuit is possible.
 Occasionally, you will want more wetsuit thickness during the winter months.
 At this time of year, upgrade to a 4/3 wetsuit.
 You also might need a thicker wetsuit during an upwelling cycle.
-With these two suits, your surfing wardrobe will be complete to allow you to choose the appropriate wetsuit thickness for surfing in San Diego as needed.
+With these two suits, your surfing wardrobe will be complete to allow you to choose the appropriate wetsuit thickness for surfing in San Diego.

 The best wetsuit for surfing is not always the most expensive.
 Wetsuit cost is going to vary on a few main factors.
 The factors that influence wetsuit cost are thickness, wetsuit technology, and brand.